minvws/nl-kat-coordination/docs/source/developer_documentation/development_tutorial/creating_a_boefje.md

 # Creating a Boefje

 There are two ways to create a Boefje.
-The first is to create your own Boefje in the backend.
-The second is to create it in the User Interface.
+The first is to create a Boefje with the User Interface (UI).
+The second option is to create it in the backend.

 ## Creating a Boefje (variant) in the User Interface

 **Note:** Currently, only admins are able to create Boefjes in the UI.

-To create a new Boefje, go to the KAT-alogus.
+To create a **new** Boefje, go to the KAT-alogus.
 Here you will find the _'Add Boefje'_ button.
-To create a variant of an existing Boefje, go to the Boefje detail page of the Boefje you would like to use as a template and press the 'Add variant' button.
+To create a **variant** of an existing Boefje, go to the Boefje detail page of the Boefje you would like to use as a template and press the _'Add variant'_ button.

 ### Setup your Boefje